 9. Obot Platform

 Obot packages gateway, catalog, chat client, and agent orchestration into a complete open-source platform.
-Backed by $35M in seed funding, it offers a comprehensive self-hosted alternative to managed platforms for teams wanting full infrastructure control.
+It offers a comprehensive self-hosted alternative to managed platforms for teams wanting full infrastructure control.

 Platform Components